zuozhenggh/learning-library/data-management-library/database/options/multitenant-selfservice.md

     ![](img/createstack2.png)

-    Enter the following information.
-    Name:  <firstname.lastname>
-    Description:  New instance for workshop
+    Enter the following information and accept all the defaults **Name**:  Enter your firstname and lastname and the day you were born (do not enter any special characters here, including periods, it may mess up the configuration)
+    **Description**:  Same as above
-    Compartment:  <enter from your email>
+    Compartment:  Compartment from your email should be selected

 7. Click **Next**.